jmjkim/fisphase2-project/README.md

 4. Stock Images: Flaticon

-For any questions, feedbacks, send email at jmjkim00@icloud.com.
+For any questions, feedbacks, please send an email jmjkim00@icloud.com.